The Cuban Club

 👻 other

-A magnificent social club built in 1917 for Tampa's Cuban immigrant community, featuring a ballroom, theatre, bowling alley, and swimming pool.
-Now on the National Register of Historic Places and considered America's most haunted building.
+Built in 1917 for Tampa's Cuban immigrant community, the club once had a ballroom, theatre, bowling alley, and swimming pool.
+It's on the National Register of Historic Places and has been called America's most haunted building.

 👻

 The building once housed a large ballroom, theater, bowling alley, spa, restaurant, swimming pool, and medical clinic.
-On the National Register of Historic Places since 1972, it has accumulated more than a century of tragedy.
+On the National Register of Historic Places since 1972, it's accumulated more than a century of tragedy.

-The most famous spirit is Victorio the Playwright, said to haunt the second-floor theater.
-In 1919, while performing a play he had written himself, Victorio forgot his lines.
+The most famous spirit is Victorio the Playwright.
+In 1919, while performing a play he'd written himself, Victorio forgot his lines.
 Overcome with shame, he returned to the club after hours, draped a rope across the stage catwalk, and hanged himself.
 Visitors see flashes of light and floating orbs in the theater.

 Rosalita, the Lady in White, frequents the third-floor ballroom wearing a white dress and bright shoes.
 One evening, she refused a man's request to dance.
 Humiliated, he threw her from the third-floor balcony to her death.
 Rosalita now spends eternity dancing the final waltz that never happened.

-Little Jimmy, an eight-year-old boy who allegedly drowned in the basement pool, makes his presence known through giggles, cold spots, and water-like sounds.
+Little Jimmy, an eight-year-old boy who allegedly drowned in the basement pool, makes his presence known through giggles, sudden temperature drops, and water-like sounds.

-In 1934, board member Bellarmino Vallejo was shot and killed inside the club during an argument—his spirit is said to remain.
+In 1934, board member Bellarmino Vallejo was shot and killed inside the club during an argument--his spirit remains.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.